2009 European Parliament election in the Netherlands: Treaty of Nice

 At present, the exact number of seats allocated to each country is determined by the Treaty of Nice, and is adjusted by the accession treaty of each new member.
 This last adjustment occurred with the enlargement in 2007.
 Hence no change to the seats occurs without ratification by all member states.
 According to the treaties, the maximum number of members in the Parliament is 732.
 However, allocation does not take into account any enlargements to the European Union expected during the Parliamentary term.
 Hence, when Romania and Bulgaria joined the union in 2007, the number of seats temporarily rose to 785, but later dropped back to 736 at time of the 2009 election.
 Because of this, the Netherlands had 27 seats in 2004 but only 25 in 2009.

 Numbering of the candidates list

 Results

 The Christian Democratic Appeal (CDA) remained the biggest party (five seats), despite losing two seats.
 The biggest winners were the Party for Freedom (up four seats) and Democrats 66 (up two).
 The biggest loser was the Labour Party, which lost more than half its seats (down four).

 Voter turnout was 36.75%, a little lower than in 2004 (39.26%).
 The highest turnout was in Rozendaal (65.7%) and the lowest in Rucphen (22.3%).

-Seat assignment

-Electoral quota

-The electoral quota is the number of votes needed for one seat.

-It is the total valid number of votes divided by the number of seats.

-For this election it was 4,553,864 valid votes, divided by 25 seats.